 Fees for international students

-3 A-Levels with minimum grades BBC – 1 of the grade B A Levels must be in Biology (Including a Pass in Biology practical endorsement).
-We will consider all subject areas for the remaining 2 A levels, except general studies or critical thinking.
+3 A-Levels with minimum grades BBC – Must include Biology which will be required at B (Including a Pass in Biology practical endorsement).
+We will consider all subject areas for the remaining 2 A levels but ideally they would be Physics, Chemistry or Maths, except general studies or critical thinking.

 5 GCSE’s at grade C/4 or above - must include Mathematics, Science and English Language.